-A. Many patients in our practice are diabetic.
-My anesthetist is very competent at epidural anesthesia and hence the operation is pretty safe.
+A. Many patients are diabetic.
+A diabetologist will help me in pre and post operative management.
+My anesthetist is very competent at epidural anesthesia to make it safe.
 Wound healing is good in well controlled diabetes.
-If control is poor, I recommend working with your diabetologist to achieve adequate control.
+If control is poor, I recommend you to consult your diabetologist well in advance to achieve good control.

 Question : What kind of physical activity can I do after the operation?

 A. You can walk as much as you want.
 Routine house hold activities, travelling, climbing stairs, sitting cross legged are all allowed.
 Non-impact sports like walking, golf are allowed.